 Slice Fresno chile into thin rounds.
 Discard seeds if you prefer less spice.
 Wash hands and cutting board after prepping.

-Combine ½ cup water, teriyaki glaze, and gochujang (to taste) in a mixing bowl.
+Combine ½ cup water, teriyaki glaze, and half the gochujang in a mixing bowl.
 Taste, and add remaining gochujang if you prefer more heat.

 Cook the Pork and Green Beans

-Heat a large non-stick pan over high heat.
-Add 2 tsp. olive oil, ground pork, green beans, white portions of green onions, and ¼ tsp. salt to very hot pan.
+Place a large non-stick pan over high heat.
+Add 2 tsp. olive oil, ground pork, green beans, white portions of green onions, and a pinch of salt to very hot pan.

 Stir occasionally, breaking up meat, until green beans begin to char and no pink remains on pork, 7-9 minutes.